Khagaul

 Khagaul is a city and a municipality in Patna district in the Indian state of Bihar.
 It is a part of the Danapur-cum-Khagaul block of Patna.

 Overview

-Khagaul is a Nagar Parishad city in the district of Patna, Bihar.
+Khagaul is an ancient city and was an ancient observatory under Mauryan rule.
+Nagar Parishad city in the district of Patna, Bihar.

 The Khagaul city is divided into 27 wards for which elections are held every 5 years.

 Khagaul Nagar Parishad has total administration of over 7,951 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Parishad limits and impose taxes on properties coming under its jurisdiction.